To learn more about Kayron check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Has many gameplay-altering Epiphanies - both mechanically and damage-wise.

-Becomes stronger the longer the fights drag on.
+Becomes stronger the longer the fight drags on.

 High AP costs can be bypassed with smart play.

-Main mechanic Futility is not fully functional without Gold card Oath of Vanity.
+Main mechanic Void is not fully functional without the Gold Card Oath of Vanity.

 Gains so much power from Epiphanies that his base deck can feel awkward and underwhelming.